danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 - [ ] Clean up the article content
 - [ ] Style social icons into circles
 - [ ] Stop the article changing when you refresh the page.
 Install Redux Persist
+- [x] Remove more characters from article slugs:
+      `book-review-%7C-clean-code`
 - [x] Fix about page styling
 - [x] Replace the word 'author' with 'writer' everywhere for consistency
 - [x] Make FilterTermPage h1 say: 'Articles by' for writers, and 'Articles tagged:' for tags